hawkinsd90/BouncePartyClubSite/docs/CREW_AND_OPERATIONS.md

 ## Lot Pictures

+### Overview

+Lot pictures document the setup location.
+They exist in two connected tables:

+- **`order_lot_pictures`** — photos linked to a specific order.
+Contains an `address_id` FK that optionally links the photo to the canonical address.
+- **`address_lot_pictures`** — photos saved directly to a canonical address record.
+When a lot photo is saved to an address, it persists across bookings so that future deliveries to the same address can reference existing photos.

 ### Uploading

 Crew upload lot photos from the task card or via the `LotPicturesTab` in the customer portal section: